gisumd/COVID-19-API-Documentation/docs/requests/wildcard_characters.md

 # Retrieve data using wildcard characters
 A wildcard character is a special character that represents one or more other characters.
+- `%` matches any sequence of zero of more characters or numbers.
+- `_` matches any single character or number.

 To retrive data using the `%` character: